Yoast/wordpress-seo/readme.txt

 = 16.7 =
 Release Date: July 13th, 2021

-Enhancements:

-* [@yoast/schema-blocks] Adds the `RecipeInstructions` instruction for adding instructions to a Yoast Recipe block.
-* Updates the Recipe ingredients block and the Recipe instructions block (non-user-facing).

 Bugfixes:

 * Fixes a bug where a database entry would be added in the indexables table every time a WooCommerce order was created.